clean-code-craft-tcq-1/test-for-analytics-AdarshKulkarni54/README.md

 Add to these tests:

 1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
-1. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+2. Write "Invalid input" to the PDF when the csv doesn't contain expected data
-1. _enter a test
-1. _enter a test

-(add more)
+3. Verify the access to server containing csv
+4. Verify the access to csv file
+5. Write "Proper input" to the PDF when the csv contains expected data
+6. Verify proper "count of breaches" and write to the PDF
+7. Write "record trends" to the PDF
+8. Verify the report stored in as "PDF" (by checking file type)
+9. Verify the availability of address and type of notification
+10. Verify whether the notification is sent

 ### Recognize Fakes and Reality